mariansollmann/guides/workflow/README.md

 - The owner and the reviewer(s) are responsible for the change and understand its consequences.

 ## Merge
-- Make sure you add `Breaking: foo...` to you merge commit message when it is breaking the depended projects.
+- Make sure you add `Breaking:` prefix to your merge commit message when it is breaking the depended projects.

 ## App Release
 - Merge clean, isolable states